 - Graduates’ pass rate on the Registered Health Information Administrator exam consistently exceeds the national average.

-- 100 percent of the graduates from the UCF HIIM program who exercised the early test option in 2013 and 2014 passed the RHIA exam.
+- Over 80% of students in the UCF HIIM program who exercised the early test option in 2017 passed the RHIA exam.